 CentOS Linux 7

 I think it is redundant to explain why we need an operating system.
 Of course we need one, because without it our server is just a pile of metal.
 A more interesting question is why CentOS.
 And I have an answer - because it is a community driven version of a very reliable RPM-based commercial linux distribution called RHEL (Red Hat Enterprise Linux).
-Each time a new version of RHEL comes out, they have to share their source code to public (due to licence limitations), and contributors of CentOS take this new version, re-brand, compile and distribute it for free (CentOS stands for Community enterprise Operating System).
+Each time a new version of RHEL comes out, they have to share their source code to public (due to license limitations), and contributors of CentOS take this new version, re-brand, compile and distribute it for free (CentOS stands for Community enterprise Operating System).
 There's also another option - Oracle Linux, which developers do almost the same, but the CentOS community seems to be way bigger and it's much easier to find an answer on your question when you're stuck somewhere.

 An RPM-based distribution, in its place, was chosen because Oracle distributes their express edition of the RDBMS only as the RPM-package.
 And to minimize potential problems with the setup, I went for CentOS (though it is still possible to install it on a Debian-based system or even on FreeBSD).

 Oracle Database XE

 APEX or Application Express is a low-code web development platform.
 Quoting the official website, it enables you to design, develop and deploy beautiful, responsive, database-driven applications using only your web browser.
 It is a free Oracle Database feature.
-APEX needs a web listener to function - and there're three options available at the moment:
+APEX needs a web listener to function - and there are three options available at the moment:

 - Embedded PL/SQL Gateway (EPG) - it is a built-in Oracle XDB feature.
 It is not recommended to be used in production environments, because it's not as fast and as reliable as other options.
 Though it surely could be used for development and testing purposes.

 - mod_plsql with Oracle HTTP Server - this is an obsolete option which is not recommended to be used anymore.